WDI-SEA/notes/06-ruby-rails/ruby-intro/readme.md

 While Ruby is a general purpose language that can be used for many purposes, we'll be applying it to a web development framework called Rails.
 We learned JavaScript first because it's the only language that runs natively in browsers, and we'll be utilizing some JavaScript for our front-end code, while utilizing Ruby for our back-end code.

-You'll also find that while Ruby is not a functional language, its object-oriented capabilities and clean syntax provide different strengths as a language.
+You'll also find that while Ruby is a functional language, functions cannot be passed into other functions (functions are not first-class citizens).
+However, its object-oriented capabilities and clean syntax provide different strengths as a language.
 The widely used Rails framework also provides an opinionated development workflow, which can lead to faster development.

 ## Comments